How it works

 1. The ADR procedure may be carried out, at the request of the Parties:

-Through remote communication tools, in compliance with the rules on the processing of personal data and confidentiality
+Using remote communication tools, in compliance with the rules on the processing of personal data and confidentiality

 Conciliation takes place in a simplified form, through a non-simultaneous exchange of communications between the Parties and the Conciliator.

-2. The language of the procedure shall be Italian or, upon joint request of both Parties, English.
+2. The language of the procedure will be Italian or, at the joint request of both Parties, English.

 3. In the event that a procedure based on physical meetings between the Mediator and the Parties is requested, the meetings will be held at the headquarters of the Conciliation Body Concordia et Ius srl closest to the Consumer's residence, or at another location jointly chosen by the Parties.

-7. In any case, it is necessary for each Party to communicate to the Secretariat, with sufficient notice, who will participate in the ADR procedure or in the Parties thereof, as well as, if assisted by Lawyers, the personal details of the Lawyers assisting them.
+7. In any case, it is necessary for each Party to communicate to the Secretariat, with sufficient notice, who will participate in the ADR procedure or the Parties thereof, as well as, if assisted by Lawyers, the personal details of the Lawyers assisting them.

 9. The Mediator conducts the meeting without procedural formalities and may hear the Parties jointly and separately.

-Start Mediation in Consumer Matters
+Launch Mediation in Consumer Matters

 Download the application